Tungnghuu/minesweeper/README.md

 This project uses a Raylib starter template from [educ8s](https://github.com/educ8s/Raylib-CPP-Starter-Template-for-VSCODE).

-Color template borrowed from Minesweeper (made by Google).
+SFX, Music, Themes and Colors are borrowed from Minesweeper (made by Google).

 **University Project: Advanced Programming Course (Course Code: 2425II_INT2215_7) at UET_VNU**